Exporting to China

 - Strict control over circulation of capital.

-- Non-convertibility of the CNY and strong regulation of financial operations.
+- Non-convertibility of the CNY and strict regulation of financial operations.

-- Great bureaucracy in administrations for processing permits and licences.
+- A great deal of bureaucracy in administrations for processing permits and licences.

 - Developing judicial system.